 The LinkedIn profile for Cameron Snowden, who had worked for MMA since September 2020, also states he is self-employed.
 Snowden first started working as an attorney in 2013, according to his profile.

 Grant Gardiner, a 2021 Loyola University law school graduate who has worked for MMA since last July, now says on LinkedIn that he’s self-employed.
-He had worked for MMA only since July.

 The ranks are also thinning at MMA’s Houston headquarters.
 Former Associate Attorney Calsie Boyd has a new gig with Stiff & Stout, a Houston personal injury law firm, according to LinkedIn.
 Elsewhere, while MMA once displayed associations with eight of counsel attorneys, now its website shows only three.